MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-timer-forms-track-time-against-enhanced-sla.md

 # Add a timer in forms to track time against enhanced SLAs

 > [!NOTE]
 > - Enhanced SLAs have been deprecated and replaced with Unified Interface SLAs.
-More information: [SLAs in web client are deprecated](../implement/deprecations-customer-service.md#slas-in-web-client-are-deprecated).
+Learn more in [SLAs in web client are deprecated](../implement/deprecations-customer-service.md#slas-in-web-client-are-deprecated).
-> - For more information about adding a timer control to Unified Interface SLA-enabled entities, see [Add a timer control for SLA-enabled entities](add-timer-control-case-form-track-time-against-sla.md#add-a-timer-control-for-sla-enabled-entities).
+> - For more information about adding a timer control to Unified Interface SLA-enabled entities, go to [Add a timer control for SLA-enabled entities](add-timer-control-case-form-track-time-against-sla.md#add-a-timer-control-for-sla-enabled-entities).
->

 A timer helps users gauge the amount of time they have to complete a key performance indicator (KPI) that is typically associated with a service level agreement (SLA).
 If your organization uses enhanced SLAs, you must use quick view forms to add a timer to track time against such SLAs.